Cibaoshi/URL-Shortener/README.md

   3. Client -> accesses the short URL -> Server (searches in memory).

   4. Server -> tells the browser: ‘Go to this address’ (Redirect) -> Target site.
+# 5. Interface (CLI):

+-  Data input: Performed via the standard input stream (`stdin`) directly in the terminal.

+- Generation: After entering a long link, the programme instantly outputs the finished short link to the console.

+- Background process: The web server for redirects runs in parallel and does not block the entry of new links.

+- Control: To finish, simply press `Ctrl+C`.
 #